mooffie/mc/src/lua/doc/guide/60-standalone.md

     @plain
     $ mcscript name_of_your_script.lua

+[info]

+We sometimes use the _.mcs_ extension (instead of _.lua_) for scripts intended for mcscript.
+This has documentation merit only.
+It reminds people that such scripts don't work under the plain `/usr/bin/lua` interpreter (because of the API they use).
+It also reminds people that this isn't _necessarily_ code you can run inside MC.

+[/info]

 Alternatively: begin your script with a "shebang" line, give it an executable permission, and you'll be able to execute it directly.